The 9 Types

 Growth: 1s need to learn to relax, notice and reduce their critical mind, appreciate errors simply as difference, and accept people as who they are, and let their inner wisdom be their guide.

-Enneagram Type 1 Exemplar: (back to top)
+Enneagram Type 1 Exemplar:

 Type 2 is concerned, generous, possessive, and manipulative.
 They need to be needed and valued by helping others.
 They are loving, caring, helpful and supportive, but can also be needy, prideful, intrusive and pushy.